-We are eternally grateful to those who have supported the Great Bear Swim over the past two years with random acts of kindness.
+I am eternally grateful to those who have supported the Great Bear Swim with random acts of kindness.
 These journeys are not possible without your support.

 Please take a moment to visit their Facebook page or website.
 These are truly kind hearted people!

 We wish to acknowledge the Heilstuk First Nation who’s traditional territory we will be swimming through.
 We would also like to thank the Chief and Council, the Band Office and the Integrated Resource Management department for providing us with knowledge of their territory.